SaicharanKandukuri/T-X11/README.md

-> This is a old snapshot of Termux-x11 app with some edits by me
+> This is a old snapshot of Termux-x11 app

 > GOTO https://github.com/termux/termux-x11 for latest code and apps
 <!--